You must enable Carbon Black on the virtual machines (VM) where your application workloads are running.

 - For Windows VMs: Install or upgrade VMware Tools to 11.2 or later.

 - For Linux VMs: Install the launcher manually.
 For details, refer to Carbon Black Launcher for Linux VMs.

 - Set the isolation.tools.setinfo.disable parameter to false.
 For details, refer vSphere documentation.

 Not Supported Carbon Black Cloud Workload does not support the Operating System (OS) or the OS version.
-Upgrade to the supported OS and version as per the Software Requirements.
+Upgrade to the supported OS and version.

 - Select one or more eligible VMs for which you want to enable Carbon Black, and then click Enable.

 Option Description To enable Carbon Black with the latest available version.
 Proceed to the next step.
 Carbon Black is enabled with the latest available sensor version.
 To enable Carbon Black with a particular version.